karthik/ddd/02-b-data_documenting.md

 ## JSON

-JSON provides a human-friendly, machine readable format for data.
+JavaScript Object Notation (JSON) is a lightweight, human-friendly, machine readable data-interchange format.
+It is built on two structures: (1) name/value pairs, and (2) an ordered list. [@https://www.json.org]

 ## Data package specification

 The data package specification was initially developed by the Open Knowledge Foundation.
 This specification was never quite fully completed, it can be implemented in R with [datapack](https://github.com/ropensci/datapack), and in python with ...

-NOTE: Nick to read more about data packages
+NOTE: Nick to read more about data packages (starting here: https://ropensci.org/blog/2018/09/18/datapackager/)

 They have recently completed the latest version of a specialised [The Fiscal Data Package specification](https://blog.okfn.org/2018/05/28/introducing-version-1-of-the-fiscal-data-package-specification/), and have written extensively on data packages.